Author interviews, guest blog posts, and appearances

 On May 26th 2010, I was a guest on Red River Radio, a program out of Florida US about writers and writing, on Blog Talk Radio.
 The host is Dellani Oates and the other guests were Lawrence D. Elliot and Dianna Graveman.
 Here’s the link for the podcast: http://www.blogtalkradio.com/rrradio/2010/05/26/whats-write-for-me

 The Australasian Horror Writers Association (AHWA) Flash Fiction & Short Story Competition was open to submissions until May 31, 2017.
-I’m honoured to be one of the judges.
-Results will be announced late June/early July.
+I was honoured to be one of the judges.
 My fellow judges are the very talented writers Maree Kimberley and Glenn H. Mitchell.

 Mentor / Tutor / Lecturer